EndsOfTheEarth/QueryLite/Documentation.md

 ## Prepared Queries

-Please note that the examples on this page are using `dynamic queries`.
+Please note that the examples in this document are using `dynamic queries` but the documentation applies to both dynamic and prepared queries apart from the differences in C# query syntax.

-Documentation for prepared queries is located here => [Prepared Query Documentation](PreparedQueries.md)
+Specific documentation and examples for prepared queries is located here => [Prepared Query Documentation](PreparedQueries.md)

 ## Select Query